umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 ### App Creation

-Services that this package are intended to support will offer an OAuth authentication and authorization flow against an "app" that the developer will need to create with the service.
-From this various information will be available, including for example a "client ID" and "client secret" that will need to be applied in configuration.
+Services that this package are intended to support will offer an OAuth authentication and authorization flow against an "app".
+The developer will need to create this "app" with the service.
+By doing this information such as the "client ID" and "client secret" can be applied in configuration.

 ### Installation